Ruth and Naomi and the Amazing Story of the Kinsman Redeemer

-We see in the Book of Ruth that the relative chooses not to be the redeemer since it would mean marrying Ruth and he was not willing to put his own inheritance at risk, so Boaz becomes Kinsman Redeemer and marries Ruth, redeeming Naomi’s land as well.
+We see in the Book of Ruth that the relative chooses not to be the redeemer since it would mean marrying Ruth, and he was not willing to put his own inheritance at risk, so Boaz becomes Kinsman Redeemer and marries Ruth, redeeming Naomi’s land as well.

-Jesus redeemed us from the punishment of sin, which is death.
-His sacrificial death upon the cross paid the price that was ours to pay.Jesus redeemed us from the punishment of sin, which is death.
-His sacrificial death upon the cross paid the price that was ours to pay.
+Jesus redeemed us from the punishment of sin, which is death, and came to the aid of His people and the nations who were lost.
+His atoning death upon the cross paid the price that was ours to pay.Jesus redeemed us from the punishment of sin, which is death.
+His atoning death upon the cross paid the price that was ours to pay.
 Click To Tweet

 Boaz redeemed Naomi’s lineage by giving her a descendant, Obed, who was now Naomi’s own son.
-She became a foster mother to him and he would care for her in her older years, as was the duty of a son.
+She became a foster mother to him, and he would care for her in her older years, as was the duty of a son.

 They gave her life.
 They gave her hope and joy.
 They restored it all to her.
-The Ruth and Noami relationship was one of love, loyalty and ultimately redemption for all mankind.
+The Ruth and Noami relationship was one of love, loyalty, and ultimately redemption for all mankind.

 Ruth chose her family.
 She chose to remain with the woman her husband could no longer care for.
 And God provided!

-And Jesus provided that redemption for us.
+And Yeshua our redeemer provided that redemption for us.

-The Ruth and Naomi Relationship – Two Widows Who Changed the World
+Ruth’s Story – Two Widows Who Changed the World

 Ruth and Naomi’s relationship resulted in change for the world.